 What Dry, Recoat, and Cure Mean

 There are three distinct time frames to be aware of when interior painting with water-based acrylic-latex paint or oil-based paint (also known as alkyd or solvent-based paint).

 Paint dry time is the period of time that it takes for wet paint to become tack-free and dry to light contact.
-Sometimes, paint manufacturers refer to this as "dry to the touch."
+Sometimes, paint manufacturers refer to dry time as "dry to the touch."

 Paint recoat time is the period of time that it takes for the paint to be thoroughly ready so you can apply another layer of paint.
 This can be as little as 30 minutes for flat latex paint to nearly 3 hours for a glossy paint.